enkidevs/curriculum/python/core/classes-i/class-definition-syntax.md

 ```
 Method definitions in a class (`def` statements) only define the method, they do not execute its body when encountered.
 Methods are only executed when they are invoked on a created class instance.

-A **class object** is created when a class defition ends; it is a wrapper around the contents of the class.
+A **class object** is created when a class definition ends; it is a wrapper around the contents of the class.

 You can create an empty class object using the `pass` keyword:
 ```python